Robust Permutation Tests in Linear Instrumental Variables Regression: Robust permutation tests

-with the corresponding parameter spaces $\mathcal{P}_0\in\{\mathcal{P}^{\mathrm{PAR}_1}_0, \mathcal{P}^{\mathrm{PAR}_2}_0, \mathcal{P}^{\mathrm{PLM}}_0, \mathcal{P}^{\mathrm{PCLR}_a}_0, \mathcal{P}^{\mathrm{PCLR}_b}_0\}$, respectively,
+with the corresponding parameter spaces $\mathcal{P}_0\in\{\mathcal{P}^{\mathrm{PAR}_1}_0, \mathcal{P}^{\mathrm{PAR}_2}_0, \mathcal{P}^{\mathrm{PLM}}_0, \mathcal{P}^{\mathrm{PCLR}}_0\}$, respectively,

-\end{theorem} Theorem \ref{UAV} shows the asymptotic validity of the permutation tests.
+\end{theorem} Theorem \ref{UAV} shows that the permutation tests are asymptotically similar (hence asymptotically of correct size) i.e. the asymptotic null rejection probability is equal to the nominal significance over a large class of data generating processes.
 Thus, the advantage of the $\mathrm{PAR}_1$ and $\mathrm{PAR}_2$ tests relative to the existing tests is that they inherit the desirable properties of both the exact and asymptotic AR tests (including other simulation-based tests that are asymptotically valid); the PAR tests are exact under the same assumptions as the rank-based tests are, and asymptotically pivotal and heteroskedasticity-robust under the assumptions used to show the validity of the asymptotic tests.
-The main technical tools for the asymptotics of the permutation statistics are the Hoeffding's combinatorial CLT (\cite{Hoeffding(1951)}, \cite{Motoo(1956)} and Lemma \ref{HoeffdingCLT} in Appendix \ref{Proofs}) and a variance formula (the equation (10) of \cite{Hoeffding(1951)} and Lemma S.3.4 of \cite{Diciccio-Romano(2017)}) for the sums
+The main technical tool for the asymptotics of the permutation statistics are the combinatorial central limit theorem based on a Lindeberg type condition \citep{Motoo(1956)} for the sums